-Many people who become visually impaired or blind experience a time of grieving; this is natural but it need not persist.
+Many people who become visually impaired experience a time of grieving; this is natural but it need not persist.
 With help towards re-adjustment, it is possible to continue one’s life and enjoy pastimes and hobbies, new and old.

 Please call OAB’s helpline on 01865 725595 to arrange an appointment at Bradbury Lodge or to speak with somebody for advice.
 Our opening hours are 10am – 3pm, Monday to Friday.